pnkfelix/pnkfx-blog/source/_posts/2022-05-12-linking-rust-crates.markdown

 mermaid: true
 ---

+{% marginblock %}
+This post is the first part in a planned series on linking Rust crates.
+My desire is to get informal feedback on these posts, and then turn it into more structured content suitable for the Rust reference, or maybe the Rustonomicon (or a book on its own.)
+{% endmarginblock %}
 Working on the Rust compiler, one topic that I come across from time to time is "what is *supposed* to happen when we use these particular features of my tools?"
 More specifically, Rust has various metaphorical knobs that allow